The Role of Medication In Alcohol Addiction Recovery

 Medication For Alcohol Addiction

 Alcohol withdrawal, left untreated, can be a life threatening condition.
 Sadly, people die from alcohol withdrawal.
-Often, people will attend A+E because they are in withdrawal only to be sent away with the advice to carry on drinking.
+People will attend A+E because they are in withdrawal only to be sent away with the advice to carry on drinking.
 While alcohol is dangerous, long term, if you keep drinking it: If you are systemically dependent on it, you are at more risk if you stop without medical intervention.

 If you drink alcohol, constantly, throughout a 24 hour period, find you feel unwell if you do not drink for 4-6 hours or wake up in withdrawal: You need medical intervention.